Society for Research in Rehabilitation 40th anniversary meeting

 Generally I, like most people, go to meetings which focus on areas that I am particularly interested in, and may even be expert in.
 I obviously meet others with similar interests, many are also friends.
 We may learn a few small facts, but generally we all know what each of us is doing, and we all read much the same material.
 It is a very comfortable experience, reassuring me that what I know or think is correct, and maybe introducing a further new fact or idea entirely within an existing model or framework.

 Further, employers have a narrow view on continuing professional development.
 They ignore the third and most important word, DEVELOPMENT.
 Instead they focus on increasing targeted knowledge and skills.
 Employers are then surprised, when trying to alter or improve services, that staff do not come up with any particularly new ideas.
-They then spend a fortune to external advisors who know nothing, except how to charge large sums to suggest either obvious or inappropriate and/or impossible ideas.
+They then spend a fortune on external advisors who know nothing, except how to charge large sums to suggest either obvious or inappropriate and/or impossible ideas.

 The reason this meeting was so full of new and different ideas for me, and I think it was for most people, was precisely because most of us were outside our comfort zone for most of the time.
 Of course there was an underlying general interest in rehabilitation but the range of different professions and the range of different healthcare and non-healthcare specialities represented was large.
 There was always someone to ask the awkward but insightful question, and someone else to give an alternative valid answer.

 The next part of the initial quotation was:

 “But you are not allowed to use any of it on any of the meetings you requested!”

 Though the quotation is not verbatim, it was the message given by David Sacket speaking at the Radcliffe Infirmary about 20 years ago.
 He emphasised the great importance of and benefits that arise from going to meeting well outside your own small area of interest.